Investment Fund, Financial companies,Investment fund cyprus, Incorporating of a Investment firm Cyprus, Cyprus Investment Fund

 The ideal location, placed among three continents (Europe, Asia and Africa), the excellent infrastructure and the high level of professional services (banking, consultancy, etc) along with the competitive tax system, make Cyprus the rising star of the European Financial Services sector.
 Cyprus investment vehicle is suitable both for EU inbound and outbound investments.
 There are no investment activities that are inappropriate for the Cyprus tax environment.
 However, there are investment activities which are indeed ideally suited to the Cyprus tax environment such as:

-- Financial companies
+- Investment funds, Financial companies, Royalty companies

 - South Europe, Middle East, Russia and Central and Eastern Europe head office operations